 For many data handlers, the biggest challenge of managing data is time.
-According to this study, people spend “36% of their workday looking for and consolidating information.”
+According to a study, people spend “36% of their workday looking for and consolidating information.”
 To add, “44% of the time, workers still can’t find the information they need.
 When workers are able to track down the data they need, they often spend a lot of time creating slide decks — and up to 87% of that time is spent on design, not on data.”
 The second big challenge is data silos, and the third is workplace discrepancies.
 Teams are scattered, making it difficult to set a solid foundation for product growth.
-If you haven’t got a proper data management foundation, it will be impossible to expand into new sales channels in 2021.
+If you haven’t got a proper data management foundation, it will be impossible to expand into new sales channels in 2022.

 Now, there is no one-size-fits-all with a PIM.
 While the pillar challenges of data clutter might be shared, businesses also invest in a PIM because they need help in other areas too.
 If you look at Plytix’s affordable PIM software, for instance, it has multiple features that allow you to tailor your web store experience to meet ecommerce trends and shopper demands.
 From managing data to designing beautiful e-catalogs or product sheets, content syndication, and performance analysis, it is all possible with just a few clicks.